-The gallery and working perfumery are at the centre of everything they do, but you’ll also love the variety of lavender plants in their sprawling gardens.
+The gallery and working perfumery are at the centre of everything Tony and Denise do, but you’ll also love the variety of lavender plants in their sprawling gardens.
 Unlike the larger lavender fields in Tasmania it doesn’t matter what time of year you visit because at least one variety will be in bloom.

-Guided tours aren’t available, but you are free to browse their shop and see them at work inside the perfumery at your leisure.
+Guided tours aren’t available, but you are free to browse their amazing shop and see them at work inside the perfume distillery at your leisure.

 Best time to visit: All year, but there will be more flowers in summer

 Times: Tuesday to Friday – 10am to 3pm | Sunday – 10am to 3pm

 4. Tazmazia and the Village of Lower Crackpot